EMPLOYMENT LAW NEWS

 Conclusion

-Labor law posters for remote employees are one of several items to consider as the COVID-19 pandemic continues to prompt employees to work from home.
+Labor law posters for remote employees are one of several items to consider as a growing number of employees work remotely from home.

-And a survey cited on LinkedIn found that productivity among U.S. employees doubled ruing the pandemic.
+A survey cited on LinkedIn found that productivity among U.S. employees doubled during the pandemic.
 While management often would prefer to see employees in the workplace, it sparked a larger discussion about company culture, compensation and more.

 With hybrid or totally remote work the new normal, employers should evaluate the employment law nuances involved to remain compliant.